PietroCiaccio/ExchangeMigration/USAGE.md

 > To create a new configuration use the 'Write-EMConfiguration' cmdlet.
 > To test configuration data settings use 'Test-EMConfiguraion'

 **Write-EMConfiguration** [-SourceDomain] <string> [-SourceEndPoint] <string> [-SourceGALSyncOU] <string> [-TargetDomain] <string> [-TargetEndPoint] <string> [-TargetGALSyncOU] <string> [[-LogPath] <string>]

 This cmdlet is used to create the configuration file.
 This will overwrite any configuration file that exists.
 The configuration file is created in the following location.

 C:\Users\samaccountname\AppData\Local\EM\ExchangeMigration.config

-**Read-EMConfiguration**

-This cmdlet is used to read the configuration file.

 **Get-EMConfiguration**

 This cmdlet is used to display the configuration that has been loaded for the module to use.
 This is slightly different to Read-EMConfiguration.

 **Test-EMConfiguration**